-There were minimal positive gaps across all education levels with expectations being exceeded only for consumers with Elementary level education.
-The group where expectations were not met the most is University graduates.
+There were no positive gaps across all education levels with expectations not being exceeded in any education group.
+The group where expectations were not met the most is Elementary or below.
 The highest negative gaps are with Value for Money for all levels.

-Gaps by gender Kuwait Index 2016 - Gap Analysis
+Gaps by gender Kuwait Index 2017 - Gap Analysis